nvbn/anndi/README.md

 ## Usage

-Use `anndi.provides` for marking functions that provides some dependencies, and use `anndi.injector` context manager for resolving dependencies:
+Use `anndi.provides` for marking functions that provides some dependencies, and use `anndi.Injector` for resolving dependencies:

 ```python